anaclaudialemos/anaclaudialemos/README.md

 ### DATA SCIENCE PROJECTS

 #### [SALES PREDICTIONS FOR A DRUGSTORE CHAIN](https://github.com/anaclaudialemos/drugstore_sales_prediction)
-**Business Problem:** Rossmann is a pharmacy chain that operates over 3,000 stores in 7 European countries.
+Rossmann is a pharmacy chain that operates over 3,000 stores in 7 European countries.
 The stores are going to be renovated and the CFO needs to know how much can be invested in each one of them.

 **Solution:** Develop a prediction model for sales and a telegram bot (ongoing) that returns sales predictions given a store id number.